 Having things organized in subsections like this can make it much easier to find a specific piece of information.
 If I remember the name of the section under which a piece of information was found, I don’t have to listen through the whole article or chapter to find what I need.

 I also like to keep hard copies of articles.
-I have some sight, so even though I can’t read the text, it can help to see the general layout of the paper, where the paragraph breaks happen, where the visuals are placed, etc. Additionally, if I am confused by a plot or figure description made by my recorder, I can have a reader who is with me pull out the hard copy to answer my questions.
+I have some sight, so even though I can’t read the text, it can help to see the general layout of the paper, where the paragraph breaks happen, where the visuals are placed, etc. Additionally, if I am confused by a plot or figure description made by my recorder, I can have the reader who is with me reference the hard copy to answer my questions.

-After the recorder has finished recording all the separate files for one article, they uploads them into a folder on the google drive of a shared gmail accounted created specifically for this purpose.
-Another reader takes these audio files and catalogs them into their proper space on the website.
+After the recorder has finished recording all the separate files for one article, they upload them into a folder onto a dedicated Google Drive.
+An access assistant takes these audio files and catalogs them into their proper space on the drive.
+See System of Reading

 Whenever I listen to an article, I have a file of the article saved onto my portable hard drive as well as a text document with notes that I type.
 This keeps things closely organized and easy to retrieve.